Matt Maddock: Prediction of political violence

 Maddock's wife, Meshawn, was among sixteen Michigan Republicans who were indicted in July 2023 for alleged conspiracy in a fake electors scheme to overturn the 2020 Michigan presidential election results.
 At an August 2023 legal defense fundraiser at his home, Maddock told attendees that "if the government continues to weaponize these departments against conservatives" that someone would be shot "or we're going have a civil war or some sort of revolution."

 Claims of illegal immigration

 On March 27, 2024, Maddock promoted the conspiracy theory that the governor of Michigan Gretchen Whitmer had invited a group of undocumented noncitizens to move to the city of Detroit in a post on X, formerly known as Twitter.
 In his posts, Maddock stated that three buses at Detroit Metro Airport were loaded up with "illegal invaders", and he was inquiring as to their destination.
 In fact, the buses were chartered to transport the Gonzaga University men's basketball team to compete in an NCAA Sweet 16 tournament game against the Purdue Boilermakers at Little Caesars Arena in Detroit.

+Gordie Howe International Bridge

+In February 2026, Maddock praised President Donald Trump for threatening to block the opening of the Gordie Howe International Bridge between Windsor, Ontario and Detroit, Michigan.